2 men charged in Georgia officer's shooting death

 SNELLVILLE, Ga.
-(AP) — Two teen-aged suspects have been charged, including one man who remains on the loose, in connection with the fatal shooting of a George police officer who was killed while responding to a suspicious vehicle parked near a middle school, authorities said Sunday.
+(AP) — Two teen-aged suspects, including one who is still being sought by police, were charged in connection with the fatal shooting of a George police officer who was killed while responding to a suspicious vehicle parked near a middle school, authorities said Sunday.

-Gwinnett County Police said in a statement that Isaiah Pretlow, 19, was arrested about 11:30 p.m.
-Saturday and charged with aggravated assault.
-A second suspect Tafahree Maynard, 18, has been charged with aggravated assault and felony murder but remains on the loose.
+Authorities said they believe 18-year-old Tafahree Maynard fatally shot Officer Antwan Toney on Saturday afternoon in the Snellville area, Gwinnett County Police said in a statement.
+Maynard remained at large early Sunday and should be considered armed and dangerous, police said.

-Both men are suspected in the afternoon shooting near Snellville of Officer Antwan Toney, the Gwinnett County Police Department said in a news release.
+A second suspect, 19-year-old Isaiah Pretlow, was charged with aggravated assault related to a separate incident following Toney's fatal shooting, police said.

 Toney died at a hospital from his injuries, police said.
 The 30-year-old from Southern California had been with the Gwinnett County Police Department for nearly three years.
 It was his first police job.